Service Animals

 Penn's Cave cares very deeply about all of its guests including those guests that are accompanied by Service Animals.

-These policies represent careful consideration of federal and state law in the context of our inherent limiting natural attraction, and were developed in part based upon consultation with staff at the Institute on Disability Awareness at Niagara University in New York.
+These policies represent careful consideration of federal and state law in the context of our inherently limited natural attraction and were developed in part based upon consultation with staff at the Institute on Disability Awareness at Niagara University in New York.
 In 2026, Penn's Cave senior staff successfully attended training with two of the amazing leaders at the Institute on Disability Awareness at Niagara University.

-While the below policies detail our current capabilities, Penn's Cave continues to plan for ongoing improvements in its offerings to guests that are accompanied by Emotional Support Animals and Service Animals.
-To provide feedback on these policies, please email us at caveinfo@pennscave.com.
+While the policies below detail our current capabilities, Penn's Cave continues to plan for ongoing improvements in its offerings to guests that are accompanied by Service Animals.
+To provide feedback on these policies, please email us at info@pennscave.com.

 SERVICE ANIMALS:

-Pennsylvania case law appears to utilize the same considerations under The Pennsylvania Human Relations Act (PHRA) as the Americans with Disabilities Act (ADA) for all service animals, which are recognized primarily as dogs, but can include and miniature ponies.
+Pursuant to the Pennsylvania Human Relations Act (PHRA) and the Americans with Disabilities Act (ADA) service animals are recognized primarily as dogs, but can include miniature ponies.

 Pursuant to the Americans with Disabilities Act, Penn’s Cave employees may ask: (1) if the animal is required because of a disability; and (2) what work or task the animal has been trained to perform.

-While Penn's Cave permits Service Animals in its Visitors Center, Cafe and on the immediate grounds of the Penn's Cave Hotel and Visitors Center, due to the nature of our tours, we are unable to accommodate Service Animals on the cavern tour or the farm-nature-wildlife tour.
+While Penn's Cave permits Service Animals that are dogs or miniature ponies in its Visitors Center, Cafe and on the immediate grounds of the Penn's Cave Hotel and Visitors Center, due to the nature of our tours, we are unable to accommodate Service Animals on the cavern tour or the farm-nature-wildlife tour.

 Penn’s Cave Grounds:

-With the foregoing in mind, Service Animals are welcome on our grounds around the Visitors Center and historic Penn’s Cave Hotel if they are kept on a leash or harness, and to the extent their owners are cleaning up after them and have them under proper control around other tourists.
-While Service Animals are welcome on the grounds around the historic Penn’s Cave Hotel so long as they are kept on a leash or harness, for the safety and enjoyment of all of our visitors, and for the safety of our staff and the protection of our wildlife park animals as well as the Service Animals themselves, Service Animals are strictly prohibited from being taken to the Penn’s Cave barn and/or near any of the wildlife enclosures (bison, long horn cattle, deer and elk and/or wild horses and burros) that are located near the Penn’s Cave Hotel.
+Service Animals that are dogs or miniature ponies are welcome on our grounds around the Visitors Center and historic Penn’s Cave Hotel if they are kept under the handler's effective control, and to the extent they are being cleaned up after.
+While Service Animals are welcome on the grounds around the historic Penn’s Cave Hotel so long as they are kept under the handler's effective control, for the safety and enjoyment of all of our visitors, and for the safety of our staff and the protection of our wildlife park animals as well as the Service Animals themselves, Service Animals are strictly prohibited from being taken to the Penn’s Cave barn and/or near any of the wildlife enclosures (e.g., bison, long horn cattle, deer and elk and/or wild horses and burros) that are located near the Penn’s Cave Hotel.

 Penn’s Cave Café:

-Service Animals are permitted in the Penn’s Cave Café so long as they are kept on a leash or harness, however such animals are not permitted to sit directly at or on the tables (e.g., on the chairs, table surface, etc.), and may not be fed at the tables.
+Service Animals that are dogs or miniature ponies are permitted in the Penn’s Cave Café so long as they are kept under the handler's effective control, however such animals are not permitted to sit directly at or on the tables (e.g., on the chairs, table surface, etc.) and may not be fed at the tables.
 Service Animals are permitted to lay down, sit or stand near their owners at the table where the owner eats.
 Penn’s Cave will ask the individual with disabilities to remove the Service Animal if such animal defecates, urinates, or is otherwise uncontrollable inside the Café; in such cases, the individual with the disability will have the option to remain in the Café without having the Service Animal on the premises.

 Penn’s Cave Gift Shop, Miner's Maze and Gemstone Panning Sluices:

-Service Animals are permitted in the Penn’s Cave gift shop, the Miner's Maze and at the gemstone panning sluices so long as they are kept on a leash or harness.
+Service Animals that are dogs or miniature ponies are permitted in the Penn’s Cave gift shop, the Miner's Maze and at the gemstone panning sluices so long as they are kept under the handler's effective control.
 Penn’s Cave will ask the individual with disabilities to remove the Service Animal if such animal defecates, urinates, or is otherwise uncontrollable in these spaces; in such cases, the individual with the disability will have the option to remain in these spaces without having the Service Animal on the premises.

 Cavern Tours: